 Baidu Union Advertising

-Baidu Union Advertising displays ads across Baidu-owned-and-operated search products, music players and desktop apps as well as Baidu’s business partners.
-Baidu’s algorithms determine where and how ads are shown according to the target audience’s demographics, location and browsing history.
+Baidu Union Advertising displays ads across Baidu-owned-and-operated search products, music players, and desktop apps as well as Baidu’s business partners.
+Baidu’s algorithms determine where and how ads are shown according to the target audience’s demographics, location, and browsing history.
 Formats for advertisements include text links, banners, videos, full-screen and rich media.

-It is already well known that China has the biggest population in the world, and out of that figure, there are over 700 million internet users.
+It is already well known that China has the biggest population in the world, and out of that figure, there are over 800 million internet users.
 This also makes China home to the largest online population.
 While those numbers seem attractive, it’s undeniably critical that you know China’s digital landscape and how to properly navigate within it.
-Unlike other countries which are dominated by Google, China’s number one search engine is Baidu.
+Unlike other countries that are dominated by Google, China’s number one search engine is Baidu.
 This may make advertising in China trickier than advertising in different regions across the globe.
 However, with the right approach and know-how, you can achieve success.

 To get started with your Baidu campaign, contact us at Info Cubic Japan.
 We are an official Baidu agency in Japan and we’ll be more than happy to assist with any questions you may have.